zhangshushu15/pg-pong-2025/README.md

 # Policy gradient Pong for 2025

-Adapt Andrej Karpathy's Pong example to Year 2025.
+Adapt Andrej Karpathy's [Policy Gradient Pong example](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5) to Year 2025.
 Changes include:
 1. make it work with Python3 (verified with Python 3.12)
 2. use gymnasium instead of gym